mbandera/hello_world/README.md

 # hello_world
-this is a hello world repository
+This is a hello world repository.
+This was created by Maia.